-If your child is going to miss school or is going to be late, please call the attendance line at 319-447-3352 before school starts.
+If your child is going to miss school or is going to be late, please call 447-3352 or 447-3350 before school starts.
 Please leave your name, the student's name, the homeroom teacher, and the reason.
 If your child is ill, please give a brief description (this information is needed for state health reports).
-If your child is, absent from school and we do not hear from you, we will call home and/or work to check on the absence.
+If your child is absent from school and we do not hear from you, we will call home and/or work to check on the absence.
 Based on the number of telephone calls we need to make, parents should receive this call between 9:00 and 10:30 a.m.
-Child Custody